pastewka/MolecularDynamics/_notes/benchmarking.md

 matrices, and compare the performance.
 Determine why the `result = A * v` Eigen benchmark is slower for small matrices than our loop implementations.

+You can find a comparison between fixed-size and dynamic-size matrix-vector products with Eigen [here](https://godbolt.org/z/75z41vaKW): you can see that the `A * v` operation for fixed-size matrices gets inlined (the `call` instruction is replaced with the function content), whereas for dynamic matrices the `call` remains.

 The file with all the benchmarks can be found here:
 [gemv_benchmarks.cpp](fixed/gemv_benchmarks.cpp).